system-transparency/stimages/README.md

 You will need a go compiler and a long list of other tools installed to complete the build.
 If you're on a system without mmdebstrap, installing podman will be necessary.
+Building the initramfs and building the STDATA filesystem image currently require sudo.

 To boot your image, try running `make boot`.